ksurya14/Public-Health-Guidance-Copilot/README.md

 ---

-## Adding New KnowledgeThis system is data-centric.
+## Adding New Knowledge, This system is data-centric.
 You do not need to change code to add new information.

 1. Add new `.txt` files to the `data/sample_corpus/` directory.
 2. Re-run the indexing command: `make index`.